The Bankrate promise

 A number of things can make a home high risk.
 Something as simple as having a certain breed of dog or running a business from your home can mean you are a higher risk for property insurance companies.
 Additionally, being in an area prone to natural disasters — like near a coast — can make your home a higher risk.
 The features of your home or property can also create risk, like having a swimming pool, trampoline or aging roof.

-Homeowners with high-risk homes may want to give themselves a little extra time to research companies and find coverage, as their options may be more limited due to eligibility and a more in-depth underwriting process.
+With that in mind, homeowners with high-risk homes may want to give themselves a little extra time to research companies and find coverage, as their options may be more limited due to eligibility and a more in-depth underwriting process.
 High-risk homeowners may also have more coverage considerations for their homeowners insurance policies.
-For example, if you live in an area prone to flooding, you should consider flood insurance.
+For example, if you live in an area prone to flooding, you may want to consider purchasing flood insurance.

 What information do I need for a home insurance quote?